pipewrk/llm-core/PIPELINE_HELPERS.md

 ## Pipeline Helpers Reference

 The pipeline core is intentionally minimal: it orchestrates the flow of a document and its context through a series of steps.
 Cross‑cutting concerns (retries, timeouts, caching, logging, compositional strategies, event emission and stream integration) are implemented as **helpers**.
-This document summarises each helper exported from `src/core/helpers.ts` and demonstrates how to use them.
+This document summarises each helper exported from `src/core/helpers.ts` and how to use them.

-> All helpers operate on the same `(ctx, doc) → [ctx, doc]` shape.
-They return either the updated document or a pause outcome alongside the context, and may do so synchronously or asynchronously.
-This uniform signature makes them fully composable with one another.
+There are two helper categories:

+- Step wrappers: operate on `PipelineStep<T, T>` (e.g. `withRetry`, `withTimeout`, `withCache`, `withErrorHandling`, `tap`, `withMultiStrategy`).
+Use these directly inside `.addStep(...)`.
+- Transformer composition: `pipe` and `compose` operate on a separate `Transformer<C, T>` shape: `(ctx, doc) → [ctx, doc | PipelineOutcome<T>] | Promise<...>`.
+These are useful when composing outside a pipeline or stitching wrappers together.

 ## Table of contents